wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.en.md

     The daycli template includes fields for the maximum and minimum temperature, the precipitation and the snow depth.

+### Update the example file

+As before, you will need to update the example file you downloaded to use today's date and time and to change the WIGOS station identifiers to use stations you have registered in the wis2box-webapp.

+### Upload the data to MinIO and check the result

-## Exercise 3 - uploading and converting the data using the CSV-form in wis2box-webapp (optional)
+## Exercise 3 - using the CSV-form in wis2box-webapp (optional)

 The wis2box web-application provides an interface for uploading CSV data and converting it to BUFR before publishing it to the WIS2, using the AWS template.